Geo-Python-2017/Exercise-4/README.md

        - ![](img/Fahrenheit_to_Celsius_formula.PNG)
   - return the converted value from the function back to the user
   - comment your code and add a docstring that explains how to use your `fahrToCelsius` function (i.e. you should write the purpose of the function, parameters, and return values)
-  - test and use your newly created function by printing out the results for following questions:
+  - test and use your newly created function by finding out the results for following questions:
-     - What is 48 Fahrenheits in Celsius?
+     - What is 48 Fahrenheits in Celsius? ** ==> Add your answer here: **
-     - What about 71 Fahrenheits in Celsius?
+     - What about 71 Fahrenheits in Celsius? ** ==> Add your answer here: **
   - Upload and commit your script `functions.py` to your own GitHub Exercise 4 repository

 If everything in your script is working properly the following test case should work: